leukeleu/django-socketio-chat/example/server_setup/README.rst

     sudo ln -s haproxy.cfg /etc/haproxy/haproxy.cfg

 TODO: Check with haproxy.cfg from the original article, it contains some other timeouts etc.
-TODO: What about the check command of haproxy, we don't use it with 1.5 because it gives continuos connection resets.
+TODO: What about the check command of haproxy, we don't use it with 1.5 because it gives continuous connection resets.

 -------